Written by Margaret Armen and Gene Roddenberry

 The three soon find themselves prisoners, intent on being trained as “Thralls” to act in battle similar to the gladiators of Rome as entertainment for “The Providers.”
-They wear collars which control them when they resist efforts to be trained.
-The other humanoids there are in the same situation, but seem to be much less disturbed by their situation.
-Kirk teams up with Shahna (Angelique Pettyjohn) and attempt to sway her to his way of thinking.
+They wear collars that control them when they resist efforts to be trained.
+The other humanoids there are in the same situation but seem to be much less disturbed by their situation.
+Kirk teams up with Shahna (Angelique Pettyjohn) and attempts to sway her toward his way of thinking.
 The Providers fight back against this tactic.

 Meanwhile, on the Enterprise, Scotty (James Doohan) sees them vanish before his eyes on the transporter pad.
 They have no clue as to where the three missing crewmembers are.
 Spock (Leonard Nimoy) was left in command, but there is no indication as to what happened or where the landing party is.
 Spock orders the Enterprise to follow a possible clue away from the planet Gamma II.
 However, McCoy (DeForrest Kelley) and Scotty vehemently disagree with this course of action and it almost comes to blows – or a possible mutiny – between the three.